calipho-sib/nextprot-docs/help/learn-developer-api.md

 #Developer API

-The [REST api](https://api.nextprot.org) and the [SPARQL endpoint](https://api.nextprot.org/sparql) are wrapped by the [neXtProt javascript library](https://github.com/calipho-sib/nextprot-js).
+The [REST api](https://api.nextprot.org) and the [SPARQL endpoint](https://api.nextprot.org/sparql) are wrapped by the

-Here you can find some simple examples on how to use the javascript library.
+In this page you can find simple examples on how to use the [neXtProt javascript library](https://github.com/calipho-sib/nextprot-js) that wraps the API and SPARQL endpoint.

 Note that you can use the API or the SPARQL endpoint directly with any other language.